atsaloli/cf3-tutorial/source/300-010-Basic_Examples_Classes-0080-using_hard_classes.exr.md

 Using classes

-Print a report if you running in a CentOS 6 system.
+Print a report if you're running on a CentOS 6 system.